A Gnome Named Gnorm: Legacy

 After the difficulty of releasing Gnorm, Winston joked he was afflicted by a "Winston Curse" that caused the death of film studios.
 Pumpkinhead was delayed due to the financial collapse of De Laurentiis Entertainment Group, and Gnorm preceded the bankruptcy of Vestron.

-Since its original release, A Gnome Named Gnorm has become a cult film, in part because of what popular culture writer Nathan Rabin called its "wildly incongruous sexual content."
-It was reviewed by the cult film magazine Psychotronic Video after its VHS release in 1994 and later included in the 1996 The Psychotronic Video Guide.
-The film has been covered by cult film podcasts such as How Did This Get Made? and The Flop House.
+Since its original release, A Gnome Named Gnorm has been described as a cult film, in part because of what popular culture writer Nathan Rabin called its "wildly incongruous sexual content."
+It was reviewed by the cult film magazine Psychotronic Video in 1994 and later included in the 1996 The Psychotronic Video Guide.
+The film has also been covered by podcasts such as How Did This Get Made? and The Flop House.